Edward J. Bloustein School of Planning and Public Policy Celebrates Twenty-Five Years

 The size and pace of the PhD program consistently expanded over the course of its history.
 From a program granting two or three doctorates annually over its first two decades, the number of conferred doctoral degrees increased to six per year on average between 1995 and 2009 and to ten per year since 2010.
 Topics addressed in doctoral dissertations generally mirrored substantive shifts and methodological trends over time in the disciplines of planning and public policy.
 Dissertations in the early years tended to explore applied planning problems through the application of quantitative modeling, while later years saw the expansion of research questions and methods reflecting the broader fields of urban planning and policy studies.
 Bloustein doctoral students received the Best Dissertation in Planning award from the Association of Collegiate Schools of Planning in 2004, 2005, 2006, and 2008 and the Best Dissertation in International Planning award in 2011.

 Graduates of the doctoral program have found employment in leading private-sector firms, in senior management positions in public agencies and nonprofit organizations, and in academic institutions throughout the United States and abroad.
-Bloustein PhD graduates occupy senior positions at the UN, World Bank, African Development Bank, European Commission, U.S. Foreign Service, Federal Reserve, Centers for Disease Control, and U.S. Environmental Protection Agency, among other global and national institutions.
+Bloustein PhD graduates occupy senior positions at the United Nations, World Bank, African Development Bank, European Commission, U.S. Foreign Service, Federal Reserve, Centers for Disease Control and Prevention, and the U.S. Environmental Protection Agency, among other global and national institutions.
 Graduates of the program hold academic positions in twenty states and seventeen nations around the globe.

 Since 2009, the doctoral program has hosted the annual Krueckeberg Doctoral Conference at the Bloustein School, commemorating the late Professor Donald Krueckeberg’s many contributions to the PhD program and providing doctoral students with a forum for presenting their research.